 All of this institutional expansion and new programming costs money.
 With his extensive experience in fundraising, Riess has worked to grow the GTU’s endowment from $31 million in 2013 to over $51 million today, with as much as another $20 million currently in development.
-Under his leadership, the GTU secured the three largest single gifts in its history: $4.4 million from Mira and Ajay Shingal to establish the Center for Dharma Studies that has been named for them, and $5.7 million for student scholarships from the estate of long-time GTU supporters Robert and Kathryn Riddell.
+Under his leadership, the GTU secured the three largest single gifts in its history: $4.4 million from Mira and Ajay Shingal to establish the Center for Dharma Studies that has been named for them, $2 million from Francisco J. Ayala for the Center for Theology and the Natural Sciences that now bears his name, and $5.7 million for student scholarships from the estate of long-time GTU supporters Robert and Kathryn Riddell.

 Although Riess will be the first to say that many other people have contributed to every institutional success, his leadership has been essential.
 Whether meeting with a potential donor, brainstorming with students and faculty, or developing strategic directions with the board, Riess has that rare combination of gifts that allows him to be both a receptive listener and a creative originator of ideas.
 He is always eager to get started, but infinitely patient with the sustained efforts necessary to produce results.